Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Collectibles <!-- 5.100 -->

-Every collectible in the game is locked behind a random achievement, with the following exceptions:
+Every collectible in the game is locked behind a random objective, with the following exceptions:

-- 8 collectibles from the Treasure Room pool (#0):
+- 7 collectibles from the Treasure Room pool (#0):
-  - Boom (#19)
   - Tiny Planet (#233)
   - Best Bud (#274)
   - Isaac's Heart (#276)
   - Strange Attractor (#315)
   - Key Bum (#388)
-  - Linger Bean (#447)
   - Hush (#470)
 - 5 collectibles from the Shop pool (#1):
   - Ladder (#60)